Goldenlion5648/hide-message-in-jumble/README.md

 But wait, there's more!
 You can hide more than one message!
 Using the same text jumble as before, but this time with the key `jsmHGdeEFl`:

 <img src="https://user-images.githubusercontent.com/32916571/124366246-47661700-dc1c-11eb-9eea-f9ec529508b2.png" width="400" height="400">

+# Searching for key

+I recommend using a regex (most text editors support it).
+Once regex is enabled, just put the key inside square brackets i.e. `[jsmHGSXRWJ]`